holgern/pyyawt/doc/source/index.rst

 State of development & Contributing
 -----------------------------------

 PyYAWT started in 2009 as a scilab toolbox and was maintained until 2009 by its `original developer`_.
+Authors were
+* Professor Mei, Supervisor
+* Roger Liu
+* Isaac Zhi
+* Jason Huang
+* Du HuiQian

+In 2010
-In 2010 maintenance was taken over in a `new repo <http://forge.scilab.org/index.php/p/swt/>`_) by Holger Nahrstaedt.
+maintenance was taken over in a `new repo <http://forge.scilab.org/index.php/p/swt/>`_) by Holger Nahrstaedt.
+Daubechies wavelets coefficents DB2 - DB50 were calculated  by
+ Bob Strunz - University of Limerick, Ireland

 As a next step, all the c-source files are forked into the python toolbox  `pyawt <https://github.com/holgern/pyyawt/>`_)